Jessicaumeh/To-Do-List/README.md

 # To Do List

-This is a simple to do list
+This is a simple React to do list

 ### and its pink